The Bluff View Guide to Climbing on Cayman Brac

 ****Boom Ti, 12a 9 bolts + anchor.
 About 15′ right of Kirk’s.
 Mandatory stick clip.
 Start off the boulder or as many stacked blocks as you need to reach the starting holds.
 Jump onto the wall and follow a spectacular line of tufas through the bulge.
 Brilliant!
 Please don’t break the small stalactite at the bulge.
 There’s a perfect pistol-grip pinch at its base (top) so there’s no need to grab the end of it.
 JB 2013

 ****Carpe Stalactite Ti, 12b 7 bolts + anchor.
 Starts about 20′ right of Boom below an obvious large stalactite.
 Left knee pad.
 Stick clip #1.
-Use the large pocket and solid white tufa to get to bolt #4.
-Bear-hug the stalactite and step out onto it!
+Use the large pocket and solid white tufa (directly above) to get to bolt #4.
+Bear-hug the stalactite, step out onto it and climb it on the outside!
 Excellent movement and amazing holds lead to a sequential crux right at the end.
 JB 2014

 Caution: There is a long, thin, grey stalactite in the “armpit” of the big stalactite that is purely decorative!
 Do NOT grab or stem it; it will likely break!
 As a precaution, position your belayer and rope well left of the drop zone.